 According to the Intergovernmental Panel on Climate Change (IPCC), we must limit warming to no more than 1.5 degrees Celsius by 2100 to avoid catastrophic climate change impacts.
-This requires deep greenhouse gas (GHG) emissions reductions, dropping to net zero by or before 2050.
-Achieving these reductions requires immediate changes in how we power our economy and necessitates a transition from fossil fuel-based technologies to low- or zero-carbon technologies.
+This requires deep greenhouse gas (GHG) emissions reductions, dropping to net zero by or before 2050 and at least a 50 percent reduction in GHG emissions in 2030 relative to 2005 levels-a climate goal the forthcoming U.S. Nationally Determined Contribution (NDC) under the Paris Climate Agreement is likely to target.
+Achieving such reductions requires immediate changes in how we power our economy and necessitates a transition from fossil fuel-based technologies to low- or zero-carbon technologies across the electricity, transportation, buildings and industrial sectors.

-The costs of many zero-carbon technologies, along with costs of highly efficient appliances and equipment, have fallen dramatically in the last ten years-making this transition possible and affordable.
+The costs of many zero-carbon technologies, including highly-efficient electric appliances and equipment, have fallen dramatically in the last ten years-making this transition possible and affordable.
 Since 2009, solar photovoltaic panel costs have dropped 90 percent,2 wind turbine costs 71 percent,3 and LED light bulbs 80 percent.4 Meanwhile, batteries-which are now powering our vehicles and will increasingly support greater renewables integration-have fallen 80 percent in cost since 2013.5 Because these declines will continue, today's technology and anticipated improvements mean the United States has the tools necessary to deeply decarbonize our economy while spurring massive job creation to deploy new clean energy resources.